 All About Upper Endoscopy (Panendoscopy): Preparation and Procedure

-What to expect before and during the procedure.
+What to expect before, during and after your procedure.

-Upper endoscopy, also known as panendoscopy, is a visual examination of the lining of the esophagus, stomach and upper duodenum with a flexible fiberoptic endoscope.
+Upper endoscopy, also known as panendoscopy, is a visual examination of the lining of the esophagus, stomach and upper section of the small intestine using a flexible tube with a miniature lighted camera, known as a fiber-optic endoscope.

-- You should have nothing to eat or drink (6 to 12 hours) before the test
+- You should have nothing to eat or drink six to 12 hours before the procedure

-For the duration of your procedure, you will be instructed to lie on your left side.
-The lining of the stomach, esophagus and upper duodenum will be examined.
+For the duration of your procedure, you will lie on your left side.
+The lining of the stomach, esophagus and upper small intestine will be examined.
 If necessary, biopsies may be obtained through the endoscope.
-When the area has been viewed and any biopsies taken, the endoscope will be removed.
-Food and liquids will be restricted until your gag reflex returns.
-The procedure lasts between 15 to 60 minutes.

 View doctors specializing in gastroenterology in San Diego.